Manual Mode: One Tool To Give You Control of Your Camera

 Manual Mode – Putting it all Together!

-Now let’s bring it all together through a practice scenario.
+Now let’s bring it all together by calculating your exposure with a practice scenario.
 Imagine it’s a pretty spring day and you are outside enjoying the sunshine with your family.
 You’d like to take some photos of your kiddo doing a cartwheel in the yard.

 It’s midday and the sun is out, so there’s plenty of light. plenty of light means we don’t need a high ISO.
 Set ISO to 100 – check.